-Windowing controls how much information is transferred from one end to the other.
+So the size of the window controls how much information is transferred from one end to the other.
 While some protocols quantify information by observing the number of packets, TCP/IP measures it by counting the number of bytes.
-In Figure 1.6, there is a window size of 1 and a window size of 3.
-When a window size of 1 is configured, the sending machine waits for an acknowledgment for each data segment it transmits before transmitting another.

-Configured to a window size of 3, it's allowed to transmit three data segments before an acknowledgment is received.
+As you can see in Figure 1.7, there are two window sizes-one set to 1, and one set to 3.
+When you've configured a window size of 1, the sending machine waits for an acknowledgment for each data segment it transmits before transmitting another.
+If you've configured a window size of 3, it's allowed to transmit three data segments before an acknowledgment is received.
 In our simplified example, both the sending and receiving machines are workstations.
 Reality is rarely that simple, and most often acknowledgments and packets will commingle as they travel over the network and pass through routers.
-Routing complicates things, but not to worry, you'll learn about applied routing later in the book.
+Routing definitely complicates things, but no worries, you'll learn about applied routing in Chapter 5.

-FIGURE 1.6 Windowing
+FIGURE 1.7 Windowing